Nic5472K/IJCNN2020_IRC/README.md

 # IJCNN2020_IRC
-This repository is for our IJCNN2020 conference paper of "An Input Residual Connection for Simplifying Gated Recurrent Neural Networks".
+This repository is for our IJCNN2020 conference paper </br>
+"An Input Residual Connection for Simplifying Gated Recurrent Neural Networks".

 (1)   Vanilla and IRC RNN language model for PTB</br>